JoshuaFox/JoshuaFox.github.io/zoo2.md

 .

-The new cub at the Jerusalem zoo was afflicted with near-fatal  anemia.
-But don't worry,[they're ...](/zoo3)
+The new cub at the Jerusalem zoo was afflicted with near-fatal  anemia, and no sodium ferric gluconate was in stock.

+But don't worry, the veterinary staff is on it.
+[They're ...](/zoo3)